 Instead of integrating different provers by exchanging proof evidence and relying on a backend proof-checker, another approach to integration consists in re-implementing the theorem proving techniques as proof-search strategies, on an architecture that guarantees correctness.

-Focused systems can serve as the basis of such an architecture, identifying points for choice and backtracking, and providing primitives for the exploration of the search space.
+Inference systems in general, and focused sequent calculi in particular, can serve as the basis of such an architecture, providing primitives for the exploration of the search space.
 These form a trusted Application Programming Interface that can be used to program and experiment various proof-search heuristics without worrying about correctness.
 No proof-checking is needed if one trusts the implementation of the API.

-This approach has led to the development of the Psyche engine.
+This approach has led to the development of the Psyche engine, and to its latest branch CDSAT.

-Two major research directions are currently being explored, based on the above:
+Three major research directions are currently being explored, based on the above:

-- The first one is about understanding how to deal with quantifiers in presence of one or more theories: On the one hand, traditional techniques for quantified problems, such as unification [40] or quantifier elimination are usually designed for either the empty theory or very specific theories.
-On the other hand, the industrial techniques for combining theories (Nelson-Oppen, Shostak, MCSAT [79], [84], [89], [65]) are designed for quantifier-free problems, and quantifiers there are dealt with incomplete clause instantiation methods or trigger-based techniques [54].
+- The first one is about formulating automated reasoning techniques in terms of inference systems, so that they fit the approach described above.
+While this is rather standard for technique used in first-order Automated Theorem Provers (ATP), such as resolution, superposition, etc, this is much less standard in SMT-solving, the branch of automated reasoning that can natively handle reasoning in a combination of mathematical theories: the traditional techniques developed there usually organise the collaborations between different reasoning black boxes, whose opaque mechanisms less clearly connect to proof-theoretical inference systems.
+We are therefore investigating new foundations for reasoning in combinations of theories, expressed as fine-grained inference systems, and developed the Conflict-Driven Satisfiability framework for these foundations [19]. - The second one is about understanding how to deal with quantifiers in presence of one or more theories: On the one hand, traditional techniques for quantified problems, such as unification [41] or quantifier elimination are usually designed for either the empty theory or very specific theories.
+On the other hand, the industrial techniques for combining theories (Nelson-Oppen, Shostak, MCSAT [78], [82], [86], [66]) are designed for quantifier-free problems, and quantifiers there are dealt with incomplete clause instantiation methods or trigger-based techniques [55].
 We are working on making the two approaches compatible. - The above architecture's modular approach raises the question of how its different modules can safely cooperate (in terms of guaranteed correctness), while some of them are trusted and others are not.
 The issue is particularly acute if some of the techniques are run concurrently and exchange data at unpredictable times.
 For this we explore new solutions based on Milner's LCF [77].
-In [60], we argued that our solutions in particular provide a way to fulfil the "Strategy Challenge for SMT-solving" set by De Moura and Passmore [90].
+In [60], we argued that our solutions in particular provide a way to fulfil the "Strategy Challenge for SMT-solving" set by De Moura and Passmore [87].